mhutch/MonoDevelop.MSBuildEditor/README.md

 * highlight matching identifiers
 * navigate to files
 * trim whitespace on literals in expressions
-* targets files should load their own schemas
+* when editing target file should use its own schemas
+* package ID tooltips
+* hide excludemetadata etc from completion in non-target contexts